In partnership with the Trussell Trust and Fareshare

 Firstly we try to minimise any waste by reducing to-clear foods close to their expiry date in store.
 Through our partnership with FareShare FoodCloud we are working on making surplus available directly to local charities, so it can be used to support people in need.

 Since September 2012 we have also worked with FareShare to divert over 5,900 tonnes of surplus food from our online and fresh food distribution centres to charities and community groups around the UK - enough to provide over 14 million meals to people in need.
 The food includes meat, chicken, fruit, vegetable and desserts.

-- Does Tesco profit from the Neighbourhood Food Collection?
+- Does Tesco profit from the Food Collection?

-- No we don't.
+No we don't.
 By topping up all customer donations by 20% we ensure that we don't profit from any food bought by customers in our stores and then donated to one of our two partner charities.
 We also encourage thousands of colleagues to take part in collecting and sorting the food, and we deliver all the food collected for FareShare to their 20 regional depots.
-Furthermore, we pay for all of the marketing materials used to promote the Neighbourhood Food Collection.
+Furthermore, we pay for all of the marketing materials used to promote the Food Collection.

 - How do you calculate the 20% top up?